lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_3.md

 `@script`
 Let's look at what the transformations do.
-Here we'll show both the histogram and a density curve.
-Since both geoms are used, we need to use stat density as the y argument.
-We repeat this code for each transformation.
-Here, we are modifying color, fill, and line size to improve the visual of the plot on the next slide.
+Here is the code that will create the next figure.
+We'll plot both a histogram and a density curve.
+Since both geoms are used, we need to use the stat function with density as the y argument.
+We convert the data to long form and combine with facet as we've done previously, to plot each transformation.

 ---